About You & Me

 Reality Check

-The shit will still hit the fan.
+The crap will still hit the fan.

 That’s the nature of owning a business.